dmodalek/Awesome-Wordpress/README.md

 ```
 * Open your browser and start the Wordpress install

+* Rename everything

-* Rename the "awesome-theme" Folder and search / replace all occurences of "awesome-textdomain"
+	* Rename the Theme Folder "awesome-theme"
+	* Search & replace all occurences of "awesome-textdomain" and "awesome-theme"

 ## Features